Code-Institute-Submissions/alternative-RW2020-1/README.md

 ### 7. Footer:
 *	Mobile:
-    1. There are five social media links in a full row.
+    1. There are five social media links centered in a full row.
     2. When the user clicks on a link the black circle becomes grey.
     3. When the user clicks on a link, the official RW social site is opened in a new tab.
-    4. There are six sponsor links(only on the homepage), two by three.
+    4. There are six sponsor links centered (only on the homepage), two by three.
     5. When the user clicks on a link, the official sponsor site is opened in a new tab.
 *	Tablet and desktop:
-    1. There are five social media links placed to the left.
+    1. There are five social media centered in a full row.
     2. These links scale with the screen size.
     3. When the user clicks on a link the black circle becomes grey.
     4. When the user clicks on a link, the official RW social site is opened in a new tab.
-    5. There are six sponsor links placed horizontally(Only on the homepage).
+    5. There are six sponsor links placed center horizontally(Only on the homepage).
 When they don’t fit in one row they go down one by one.
     6. When the user clicks on a link, the official sponsor site is opened in a new tab.

+## Noted issues
+I checked my CSS code on https://jigsaw.w3.org/css-validator and got the following errors.
+- 45 	.menucontainer 	Ongeldig getal : background 45deg geen linear-gradient waarde )
+- 302 	.picture-container 	Ongeldig getal : background 45deg geen linear-gradient waarde )
+- 431 	.signup-form 	Ongeldig getal : background 45deg geen linear-gradient waarde )

+I ignored these errors since the code works as expected.

+-Scaling of the pictures is not optimal.
+Next time I’m going to take a better look at the size(amount of pixels) a picture has.
+Also I’m not really happy with the pictures in the CSS.
+That is something I’m going to do fundamentally different next time.

 ## COMBATIBILITY
 I tested  my site on three browsers in both desktop(laptop) and mobile configuration.